Pinak1392/IoTBay/README.md

 - 07 - Tim
 - 08 - Benz

-Each feature has a View, Controller (Servlet), Model.
+Each feature has a View, Controller (Servlet), Model, Manager.

 --------------------

 Group Features (Due by 15th May)

-DBManager implementation/code needed.

 Prepopulate tables - Benz